ataylor-us/infra/README.md

 Initializing the borg repo also needs to be done manually.
 After that, populate the `{{ remote_borg_repo_path }}` and `{{ borg_passphrase }}` variables.

-Remember to connect to the target borg server at least once if you haven't before, otherwise the borg cronjob while get hung before it can run.
+Remember to connect to the target borg server at least once if haven't before, otherwise the borg cronjob while get hung before it can run.

 ### CalDAV/CardDAV
 Vdirsyncer setup (`yes | vdirsyncer discover`) and syncing (`vdirsyncer sync;vdirsyncer metasync`) are handled manually.
 Conflicts can happen, and events shouldn't be merged without oversight.